r-lib/clock/tests/testthat/_snaps/weekday.md

       weekday(1) < weekday(2)
     Condition
       Error in `vec_proxy_compare()`:
       !
-Can't compare or order values of the 'clock_weekday' type, as this type does not specify a 'first' day of the week.
+Can't compare or order values of the <clock_weekday> type, as this type does not specify a "first" day of the week.

 ---